 Top Gear has had over 40 presenters so far, which have included Angela Rippon, Noel Edmonds, Kate Humble, Tiff Needell and Brendan Coogan - Steve 'Alan Partridge' Coogan’s brother.

-Chris Evans has always been a fan of cars, of course.
+Although he's already decided to quit already, Chris Evans has always been a fan of cars, of course.
 He founded car and music festival CarFest in 2012, which takes place twice a year (first in Cheshire and then in Hampshire) and raises money for Children in Need.
 His car collection is extensive and has included a £6 million 1961 Ferrari 250 GT California Spyder, a 1958 Jaguar XK150 and even the original Chitty Chitty Bang Bang!

 Matt LeBlanc is the first American presenter of Top Gear.
 He presented a standalone spin-off of the main show called Top Gear: The Races which was broadcast in the USA.
 He also drove around the Top Gear track in the Kia Cee’d, achieving 1:42.1 which is the fastest celebrity time recorded on the show.